 "By that sin fell the angels." - William Shakespeare.

 How did I get here?
 That was the first thought that ran through my mind as I shoved my hands inside the pockets of an unfamiliar black coat and began to walk.
 My breath was visible underneath the street lamps which lit the damp cobbled street, but I didn’t feel the cold.
-I hadn’t been able to feel the cold since I turned twenty one.
+I hadn’t been able to feel the cold for years.

-My bangles chimed against each other, their raucous song unnerving in the dark, echoing into a deafening silence which unnerved me more.
-I tried to ignore my irrational fear of the dark and carried on walking further into the unknown, stopping myself from wondering what could be lurking in the shadows by humming my favourite lullaby from when I was a child, my bangles serving as instruments.
+My bangles chimed against each other, their raucous song unnerving in the dark.
+Their song echoed into a deafening silence which unnerved me more.
+I tried to ignore my irrational fear of the dark and carried on walking further into the unknown, stopping myself from wondering what could be lurking in the shadows by humming my favourite lullaby from when I was a child.
 My mother could always make the monsters of my imagination turn and flee for a while with that song.

-I thought I had been wandering aimlessly until I came across large metal gates; the paint peeling and the metal corroded over time.
+I thought I had been wandering aimlessly until I came across large metal gates; the paint peeling and the metal corroded.
 I was outside a park.
 Something was luring me inside.
-Part of me wanted to turn back, but I had an impulse to go beyond the gates, to see what lay behind the trees or on the barren playground, to know what led me here and why my fear wasn’t dominant.
+Part of me wanted to turn back, but I had an impulse to go beyond the gates.
+I wished to see what lay behind the trees and on the barren playground, to know what led me here and why my fear wasn’t prevailing.
 I was terrified, but on I went, one foot in front of the other, my legs shaking, my eyes wide and my wings ready to carry me away should I be approached by danger; an old nemesis of mine.

 As I walked deeper into the park, not daring to stray from the path, the street lamps started to flicker.
 I felt sick, sweat beginning to form on my brow.
 I began to hear faint footsteps behind me.
 I stopped dead in my tracks, and felt a warm breath right behind me.
 The creature came closer and suddenly its face was next to mine, its chin lightly brushing my shoulder.